1. Although there has been a great deal of speculation over the years, Banksy’s true identity has never been revealed.

 8. His 2006 exhibition Barely Legal, held in a Los Angeles warehouse, featured an elephant painted red and stenciled with gold fleur de lis to match the wallpaper.
 Animal rights activists petitioned the use of the elephant, and they were eventually ordered to hose it down.

 9. For the 2006 film Children of Men, director Alfonso Cuarón approached Banksy for possible collaboration.
 Banksy ultimately declined the invitation, however, allowed his the reproduction of his work Kissing Coppers to be used in the background of one scene.

 10. The work of Banksy has developed a celebrity following, with many world-famous actors, athletes, musicians, and fellow artists, including Damien Hirst, Justin Bieber, Serena Williams and Angelina Jolie, having acquired his work.

-11. Musician Bono commissioned the artist to produce a work titled Sweeping it Under the Carpet while Bono was a guest editor at the Independent.
+11. U2 frontman Bono commissioned the artist to produce a work titled Sweeping it Under the Carpet while Bono was a guest editor at the Independent.
 The piece was a commentary on Western inaction to AIDS and other major issues in Africa.

 12. The 2010 documentary Exit Through the Gift Shop was directed by Banksy, and was nominated for an Academy Award.

 13. Despite remaining anonymous, he was named one of Time magazine's 100 most influential people in 2010, alongside Barack Obama and Steve Jobs.
 For his profile, he provided an image of himself with a paper bag over his head.